radenko98/Continuous-Google-DNS-Ping-Logger/README.md

+You can use this script to monitor how stable is your internet connection and often does your internet connection drop.

 This Python script continuously pings Google DNS (8.8.8.8) using the ping command with the -t option, which means the ping operation runs indefinitely until stopped manually.
 The script monitors the output of the ping command and performs the following actions based on the result: